bobllor/macdeploy/README.md

 needed.
 It features:
 - Automation of package installation, DMG extraction, user creation, admin tools, script executions, and more.
 - A lightweight file server to facilitate client-server communication and file distributing.
-- Automated storage of the FileVault key to the server upon generation.
+- Automated storage of the FileVault key to the server when generation.
 - Password policies for user created accounts.
 - Uses HTTPS for encrypted communications.
 - Customizable YAML configuration.